 - Measure of central tendency

 The frequency measurement displays the number of times a particular data occurs.
 Range, Variance, Standard Deviation are measures of dispersion.
 It identifies the spread of data.
 Central tendencies are the mean, median and mode of the data.
 And the measure of position describes the percentile and quartile ranks.

 This type of statistics is used to interpret the meaning of Descriptive statistics.
 That means once the data has been collected, analysed and summarised then we use these stats to describe the meaning of the collected data.
 Or we can say, it is used to draw conclusions from the data that depends on random variations such as observational errors, sampling variation, etc.

-Inferential Statistics is a method which allows us to use information collected from a sample to make decisions, predictions or inferences from a population.
-It grants us permission to give statements which goes beyond the available data or information.
+Inferential Statistics is a method that allows us to use information collected from a sample to make decisions, predictions or inferences from a population.
+It grants us permission to give statements that goes beyond the available data or information.
 For example, deriving estimates from hypothetical research.

 In a class, the collection of marks obtained by 50 students is the description of data.
 Now when we take out the mean of the data, the result is the average of marks of 50 students.
-If the average marks obtained by 50 students is 88 out of 100, then we can reach to the conclusion or give the judgement on the basis of the result.
+If the average mark obtained by 50 students is 88 out of 100, then we can reach to a conclusion or give a judgment on the basis of the result.

-- Statistics executes the work simply and gives a transparent picture on the work we do regularly.
+- Statistics executes the work simply and gives a transparent picture of the work we do regularly.

 - The statistical methods help us to examine different areas such as medicine, business, economics, social science and others.

 - Statistics equips us with different kinds of organised data with the help of graphs, tables, diagrams and charts.

 - Statistics helps to understand the variability of the data pattern in a quantitative way